Headaches in children

 Preparing for your appointment

-For headaches in children, you typically make an appointment with your family doctor or your child's pediatrician.
+Typically, you make an appointment with your family doctor or your child's pediatrician.
 Depending on the frequency and severity of your child's symptoms, you may be referred to a doctor who specializes in conditions of the brain and nervous system (neurologist).

-Because appointments can be brief and there's often a lot of ground to cover, it can help to be well prepared.
-Here are some tips to help you get ready for your child's appointment and what to expect from the doctor.
+Here's information to help you get ready for your child's appointment and to know what to expect from the doctor.

 What you can do